Master of Sustainable Tourism and Hospitality Management

 |Change and Digital Transformation in Tourism and Hospitality||5|

 Business: is a CBS key-competence.
-This pillar concentrates on operating within the complex value and supply chains characterising the tourism and hospitality industry.
-Traditional business models are questioned in this regards (Tourism Value Chains and Business Models) and new approaches and platform models of value creation are discussed.
-The second pillar also aims at strengthening students’ entrepreneurial approach (Entrepreneurship in Tourism and Hospitality) and encourages students to develop a start-up entrepreneurial mind-set, enabling students to recognize and act upon strategic business opportunities, along the value chain of tourism and hospitality industry.
-In addition, one elective with a business focus (Touristic Servicescapes and Spatial Design), will provide the opportunity to specialise in product innovations pertaining to the spatial and physical dimensions of tourism and hospitality offers.
+This area concentrates on operating within the complex value and supply chains characterising the tourism and hospitality industry.
+Traditional business models are questioned in this regard (Analysing Tourism Value Chains and Business Models) and new approaches and platform models of value creation are discussed.
+This second area also aims at strengthening students’ entrepreneurial approach (Entrepreneurship in Tourism and Hospitality) and encourages students to develop a start-up entrepreneurial mind-set, enabling students to recognize and act upon strategic business opportunities, along the value chain of tourism and hospitality industry.
+In addition, one elective with a business focus (Collaborative Business Models in Tourism and Hospitality), will provide the opportunity to specialise in change management for businesses to become more sustainable.

 4A.
 The master's project must document skills in applying scientific theories and methodologies to a clearly defined academic topic.
 The project can be made on the basis of a collaboration between the student and one or more relevant companies.
 The project must finalise the programme.
 However, the student is allowed to not have passed up to two courses by the time the project is passed.